npcole/npyscreen/docs/UserDoc.rst

    The options should be stored in the attribute *values* as a list.
 The attribute *value* stores the index of the user's selection.

    One of the most important features of MultiLine and widgets derived from it is that it can be adapted easily to allow the user to choose different types of objects.
 To do so, override the method *display_value(self, vl)*.
 The argument *vl* will be the object being displayed, and the function should return a string that can be displayed on the screen.

+   MultiLine also allows the user to 'filter' entries.  (bound to keys l, L, n, p by default for filter, clear filter, next and previous).
+The current implementation highlights lines that match on the screen.
+Future implementations may hide the other lines or offer a choice.
+You can control how the filter operates by overriding the filter_value method.
+This should accept an index as an argument (which looks up a line in the list .values) and should return True on a match and False otherwise.

 TitleMultiLine
    A titled version of the MultiLine widget.